stt-datacore/website/static/crew/thelin_crew.md

 published: true
 ---

-Sagging stat ranks meet an ever-increasing number of SCI options from events.
-If you can collect four copies on a weekend, he’s likely to perform well day to day into the mid-game, but as the first star in a behold, you might opt to go with better event or collection value pieces
+Sagging stat ranks meet an ever-increasing number of available SCI options.
+If you can collect four copies on a weekend, he has a little juice in the early game, but as the first star in a behold, you should opt for better event or collection value pieces.